scottvr/gtrsnipe/README.md

 E|--8-----8-----------------8-----8---------------|
 ```

-OK, that's better; a little easier to fret iand is bit high up on the neck IMHO.
+OK, that's better; a little easier to fret, but is bit high up on the neck IMHO.
 Let's try tweaking the default "sweet-spot" from the first 12 frets, to just the first four frets plus the open string.

 with `--sweet-spot-*` and `--string-switch-penalty`:
 the measure comes out exactly how I would have played it: